Past and present savings account and term deposit interest rates

 Your choice of provider also has a big impact, as it does with savings accounts.
-Smaller lenders tend to offer higher interest rates than the big boys, with the highest at the moment being higher than 3.00% p.a.
+Smaller lenders tend to offer higher interest rates than the big boys, with the highest at the moment being well above 2.00% p.a.

 Unlike savings accounts, however, term deposits offer a fixed rate.
 Where providers can lower savings account interest rates as they please, or offer a higher rate for a limited period of time, term deposit interest rates are locked in for the duration of your term.

 The table below displays some of the highest term deposit rates available for a one-year term.